-As staff, volunteers, contractors, and any other member of TCC involved in child-related work individually, we are responsible for supporting and promoting the safety of children by:
+As staff, volunteers, contractors, and any other member of TCC involved in early childhood related work individually, are responsible for supporting and promoting the safety of children by:

-- upholding TCC's Child Safe statement commitment to child safety at all times - treating students and families in the TCC community with respect both within TCC environment and outside the TCC environment as part of normal community activities i.e. excursions. - listening and responding to the views and concerns of students, particularly if they are telling you that they or another child has been abused or that they are worried about their safety/the safety of another child - promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander students - promoting the cultural safety, participation and empowerment of students with culturally and/or linguistically diverse backgrounds - promoting the safety, participation and empowerment of students with a disability - reporting any allegations of child abuse or other child safety concerns to TCC's Nominated Supervisors and\or TCC's Nominated Child Safety Officers - understanding and complying with all reporting or disclosure obligations (including mandatory reporting) as they relate to protecting children from harm or abuse. - if child abuse is suspected, ensuring as quickly as possible that the student(s) are safe and protected from harm.
+- Upholding TCC's Child Safe statement commitment to child safety at all times - Treating children and families in the TCC community with respect both within TCC environment and outside the TCC environment as part of normal community activities i.e. excursions, incursions and TCC's social media platform - Listening and responding to the views and concerns of children, particularly if they are telling you that they or another child has been abused or that they are worried about their safety/the safety of another child - Promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander children. - Promoting the cultural safety, participation and empowerment of children with culturally and/or linguistically diverse backgrounds. - Promoting the safety, participation and empowerment of children with a disability - Reporting any allegations of child abuse or other child safety concerns to TCC's Nominated Supervisors and\or TCC's Nominated Child Safety Officers. - Understanding and complying with all reporting or disclosure obligations (including mandatory reporting) as they relate to protecting children from harm or abuse. - If child abuse is suspected, ensuring as quickly as possible that the child(s) are safe and protected from harm.